BrusselsTogether/website/pages/services/index.md

 Luckily, over the years, it became easier and easier to publish online.
 We got there by open sourcing the technologies that we all needed so that we could stop wasting time reinventing the wheel and focus instead on our unique contribution to the world.

-That's why our goal is to open source all the things that can be open sourced and mutualized all the things that can be mutualized to reduce the friction that exists to create, maintain and operate an association in Brussels.
+That's why our goal is to open source all the things that can be open sourced and mutualize all the things that can be mutualized to reduce the friction that exists to create, maintain and operate an association in Brussels.

 ## Create your association online

 As soon as you need to deal with money, you have to create an association (ASBL/VZW).
 Let's be honest, this is a pain in the ass.
 You need to create statuses (in French or Dutch!) and do the accounting.
 Plus reports that you need to send every year (or every quarter if you are subject to VAT).
 So much overhead for just throwing up events or doing some local actions here and there.
-Not to mention that this is something that each and every single association has to go through.
+Not to mention that this is something that each and every single association has to do.
 So much energy wasted.

-BrusselsTogether allows you to create a virtual association online.
+That's why, BrusselsTogether allows you to create a virtual association online.

 ## Benefits